KaiHsiangHu/iNEXT.IE/README.md

 <br> `iNEXT.IE` (INterpolation and EXTrapolation for Inter-Specific
-Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate inter-specific encounter (IE) of biodiversity, which incorporates species absolute abundance.
-An online version “iNEXT.IE Online” (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without prior experience in R.

-`iNEXT.IE` (INterpolation and EXTrapolation for Inter-Specific Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate inter-specific encounter (IE) of biodiversity, which incorporates species absolute abundance.
+Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate inter-specific encounter (IE) of biodiversity, which incorporates absolute species abundance.
 An online version “iNEXT.IE Online” (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without prior experience in R.